AAGR (African Agriculture Holdings) LT-Debt-to-Total-Asset: 0.39 (As of Mar. 2024)

 * For other sections: All numbers are in millions except for per share data, ratio, and percentage.
 All currency related amount are indicated in the company's associated stock exchange currency.

-African Agriculture Holdings (African Agriculture Holdings) Business Description
+African Agriculture Holdings Business Description

-445 Park Avenue, Ninth Floor, New York, NY, USA, 10022
+Address 445 Park Avenue, Ninth Floor, New York, NY, USA, 10022

 African Agriculture Holdings Inc is a holding company that operates principally through its wholly-owned subsidiary, which is developing the company's initial commercial farming business based in northern Senegal focusing on the production and sale of alfalfa for cattle feed and nutrition purposes.
-The company will sell alfalfa to owners and suppliers of cattle for feed and nutritional purposes, primarily in Senegal and the surrounding regions in Africa, the Economic Community of West African States (ECOWAS) region and the Middle East.
+The company will sell alfalfa to owners and suppliers of cattle for feed and nutritional purposes in Senegal and the surrounding regions in Africa, the Economic Community of West African States (ECOWAS) region and the Middle East.